-- Increased time and resource commitments for audit committees, management and internal audit regarding a formally documented review of internal financial controls. - Boards should assess the adequacy of available skills to conduct internal financial control reviews. - The board is accountable as their conclusions on the effectiveness of internal financial controls are on public record.
+- Increased time and resource commitments for audit committees, management and internal audit regarding a formally documented review of internal financial controls. - Audit committees should assess the adequacy of available skills to conduct internal financial control reviews. - The audit committees conclusions on the effectiveness of internal financial controls are on public record. - Does the internal audit function possess the necessary and diverse skills required to give assurance to the audit committee?